-Located within the traditional territory of the Tla’Amin First Nation, Sycamore Commons is a community permaculture partnership taking place on the grounds of St. David’s and St. Paul’s Anglican church in Townsite, Powell River.
+Located within the traditional territory of the Tla’Amin First Nation, Sycamore Commons is an ecumenical community permaculture partnership taking place on the grounds of St. David’s and St. Paul’s Anglican church in Townsite, Powell River.

 The vision of Sycamore Commons is to create an abundance of fresh healthy food, biodiversity, beauty, learning and social connection available freely to all.
 By transforming the church grounds through permaculture, we are rooting ourselves more deeply in the ecology and the community of this place.